 If you really want to dive into the opportunity that Etsy provides and run a business from home, you must understand the basics of the business side of things.

 So often I see creative people really love the creative side of selling on Etsy.
 We like the artistic expression and bringing a creative vision to life.
 And that is a super important part of having a shop.

 But it isn’t the only part that you have to be good at.

 If you are going to side hustle with an Etsy shop, running the business side of your shop is just as important, if not more so, than the creative part.
-Without a solid understand of the business side – profits, revenue, and costs, you may end up with just a very time consuming hobby that isn’t actually bringing in any money.
+Without a solid understanding of the business side – profits, revenue, and costs, you may end up with just a very time-consuming hobby that isn’t actually bringing in any money.

 Making sure you understand the business metrics of the business will go along way in making sure your shop is profitable and successful.